Combi vs System vs Regular Boiler (London) | Costs, Pros & What Fits Your Home | ARA Services

 Is a combi always cheaper to install?

 Not always.
-A like-for-like combi swap can be straightforward, but conversions and relocations can add time and parts.
-The cheapest option is usually the one that suits the property without forcing awkward changes.
+A like-for-like combi swap can be straightforward, but conversions and relocations add time and parts.
+The best value option is usually the boiler type that suits the property without forcing awkward changes.
+If you want the full cost reality, use: new boiler cost & installation.

 We’ve got two bathrooms — does that automatically mean “system boiler”?

-Not automatic, but it’s a strong hint.
+Not automatically, but it’s a strong hint.
 Two bathrooms often means you’ll appreciate stored hot water.
-We’ll still check pressure and usage patterns — some homes are two-bathroom on paper but used like a one-bathroom home.
+We still check pressure and usage patterns — some homes are two-bathroom on paper but used like a one-bathroom home.

 Can I switch from a regular boiler to a combi?

-Often yes, but we only recommend it when it improves the day-to-day experience.
+Often yes — but only when it improves the day-to-day experience.
 If your pressure isn’t great, a combi can feel like a downgrade even if it’s newer.
-If you want examples of change pricing, see boiler change price examples in London.
+If your current boiler is failing right now, start with: boiler repairs.

 Which brands do you fit for these boiler types?

-How do I get a recommendation without a home visit?
+How do I get a recommendation quickly without a home visit?

 Call +44 7727 154 746 or send photos via the contact form.
 Photos of the boiler area, controls, and cylinder/tanks (if you have them) get us 80% of the way quickly.